doocs/leetcode/solution/1100-1199/1194.Tournament Winners/README_EN.md

 | player_id   | int   |
 | group_id    | int   |
 +-------------+-------+
-player_id is the primary key of this table.
+player_id is the primary key (column with unique values) of this table.
 Each row of this table indicates the group of each player.
 </pre>